sebawita/KinveyChat/Tutorial/tutorial-05-reactions.md

 ## Ambiguities

 The daily language we speak is full of ambiguous statements.
-Often you will come out from a meeting wondering wether the other person meant one thing or the the opposite.
+Often you will come out from a meeting wondering wether the other person meant one thing or the opposite.

 Similarly, chatbots suffer from a level of confusion with ambiguous statements.
 They can even get confused when multiple domain entities are used in a sentence.
 For example when a user says:

 *"I want to rent a car.
 I am traveling between France and Germany"*

 The chatbot will recognise two countries: **France** and **Germany**.
 It is not immediately obvious which country should be picked.